-Our physicians and psychotherapists at My Doctor Medical Group take a compassionate, non-directive and empowering approach to helping our patients make the most from psychedelic experiences.
+Our physicians and psychotherapists at My Doctor Medical Group take a compassionate, non-directive and empowering approach to helping our patients make the most from their past psychedelic experiences.

-NOTE: We do not provide Schedule I substances to patients outside of FDA-approved research protocols.
+NOTE: We do not provide Schedule I substances to patients.
 Nor do we encourage engagement in illegal activities, including the purchase and consumption of illegal substances.
 In accordance with ethical and legal standards, we do not refer or assist our patients in seeking out purveyors of "underground" psychedelic therapy.
 We use a harm-reduction approach to provide education, improve safety, and help integrate experiences after the fact.

-In keeping with a compassionate harm-reduction approach, we are experts at helping to educate our patients about the safe use of these powerful medicines.
+In keeping with a compassionate harm-reduction approach, we educate our patients about the effects of these powerful medicines.

 We help our patients understand how these medicines might interact with:

 Our physicians can also conduct a review of health status including:

 - A psychological evaluation, identification of intentions, goals and risk factors;

 - Review of medications and dietary supplements to avoid unanticipated interactions;

 - Cardiac testing and risk stratification as indicated;